Jimbobster/Work-Day-Scheduler/README.md

 <li>Persist events between refreshes of a page

 ## Usage
-<li>URL of the Deployed Application :
+<li>URL of the Deployed Application : https://jimbobster.github.io/Work-Day-Scheduler/
 <li>URL of the Repository that contains my code : https://github.com/Jimbobster/Work-Day-Scheduler
+Screenshot of Webpage :

 ## Credits
 <li>JQuery